jeffwebsys/jeffinstagram/README.md

 # Laravel Instagram App

-This is made by Mr.Victor a Professional PHP developer.
-I hardcoded by watching his full steps on developing a full blown laravel clone Instagram App.
+I hardcoded this by watching Victor's freecodegram Laravel tutorial on Youtube.

+The version that he used in the tutorial was Laravel 5.8 and I converted it to Laravel 6 with few modifications added

-Thank you.
+Thank you and Godbless.